8891689/Miner/README.md

 5. pool_password Default: x
 6. Miner's Diary Default: miner_py.log

+In fact, you only need to replace the address in the configuration file with yours and you can run it directly.

 Please fill in the information above and install the necessary dependencies to run the program.